 ADASS’s November 2009 Protocol for Inter Authority Management of Deprivation of Liberty Safeguards also remains relevant here (although note that it does not take into account the changes brought in 2013 with the abolition of PCTs).

 The Guidance (which I co-wrote and edited) commissioned from the Law Society by the Department of Health entitled: Deprivation of Liberty: A Practical Guide.
-This link also includes a podcast that I did highlighting the key messages in the Guidance (April 2015).
-A hard copy of the guidance (with an updated case-law section and other relevant resources) is now available from the Law Society.
+This link also includes a podcast that I did highlighting the key messages in the Guidance.
+A hard copy of the guidance (with an updated case-law section and other relevant resources) is available from the Law Society (April 2015).
 NOTE that the Court of Appeal held in R(LF) v HM Senior Coroner for Inner London EWCA Civ 31 that, in general, patients being provided with life-saving medical treatment in the intensive or acute setting are not to be considered to be deprived of their liberty, and this guidance should be read subject to that decision.

 Commentary: guidance notes

-Deprivation of liberty after Cheshire West: this guidance note, written with my fellow Newsletter editors, sets out the key questions for social workers and medical practitioners to ask following the judgment of the Supreme Court in Cheshire West (March 2014).
+Deprivation of liberty after Cheshire West: this guidance note, written with my fellow Mental Capacity Report editors, sets out the key questions for social workers and medical practitioners to ask following the judgment of the Supreme Court in Cheshire West (March 2014).

 An easy-read presentation for care homes by Gary Underhill on the Cheshire West case (May 2014)